imazen/reunion/readme.md

 * Reconcile against monthly balances to prove correctness
 * Customize your schema, then define your rules in clean DSL.
 * Store manual corrections as a set of deltas.
-* Reunion :heart: Git - **See diffs of everything that changes** Know exactly what a new file or rule changes.
+* Reunion :heart: Git - **See diffs of everything that changes** &mdash; know exactly what a new file or rule changes.

 ## Stages